-Exploring Pinnacles National Park in Central California
+Exploring Pinnacles National Park (cool hikes, landscapes, scenic vistas)

 Pinnacles is about a 30 minute drive south of the largest city of Hollister in San Benito country.
 The road trip is pleasant – passing through forested oak covered hills, rolling countryside with vineyards, lakes and rivers and eventually you reach the almost hidden park entrance sign on the right side that quietly announces the entrance to the park.

 Tip – there is another entrance to the park on the west side through the city of Soledad.